pudkrong/asset-tracker-lwm2m-js/adr/006-missing-objects-in-input.md

-# Missing objects in input
+# ADR 006: Missing objects in input

 If an object required to build an output object is missing, that object will not be present in the output.